-Especially at the state level because of county and local taxes.
+Especially at the state level because of the county and local taxes.

 There are so many variables that two people living in the same county can have a much different tax bill depending on their school district and town property taxes.

-In fact, I found it almost impossible to figure out what my state tax bill might be because of all the variables.
+I found it almost impossible to figure out my state tax bill because of all the variables.

-To compare apples to apples, we'll need to make some assumptions, well, I'll let the research companies make the assumptions and I'll report them to you.
+To compare apples to apples, we’ll need to make some assumptions; I’ll let the research companies make the assumptions, and I’ll report them to you.

 The research company I’m going to use is called Tax Foundation.
 You can visit their website to find out more about this Foundation.

 The Foundation uses three general categories to compare the overall tax rates and state rankings.